ymath-io/ymath.io/content/courses/exponents/index.md

 Alright, enough puns.
 Before you begin this course, brush up on the following topics if you're not very familiar with them:

+- Arithmetic, including addition, subtraction, multiplication, division.
-- Basic pre-algebra.
-You should already be familiar with variables and fractions!
+- Some pre-algebra.
+You should be familiar with variables and fractions!

 This course covers the following topics:
 - properties, graphs, and real-world applications of exponents and logarithms